gatsbyjs/gatsby/docs/blog/2019-03-25-behind-the-scenes-what-makes-gatsby-great/index.md

 The quickest and easiest recommendation for measuring performance is to first and foremost use the tools available to you.
 Chrome has an excellent tool built-in, [Lighthouse](https://github.com/GoogleChrome/lighthouse) accessible via the "Audits" tab in Developer Tools (and fun fact--Gatsby's very own [Ward Peeters](https://github.com/wardpeet) is a core contributor!).

 Lighthouse is accessible via the developer tools in Chrome: `F12` -> `Audits` and then `Run audit`.
-You'll be greated with a result like:
+You'll be greeted with a result like:

 ![Lighthouse Example](./images/lighthouse.png)